NothingAG/constitution/constitution.md

 ### 4.4 INTERPRETING THE CONSTITUTION AND GOVERNANCE

-You may use your reasonable judgment to interpret this constitution and any governance within Nothing Interactive, including how these apply within a specific situation, and then act based on your interpretation.
+You may use your reasonable judgment to interpret this constitution and any governance within Nothing, including how these apply within a specific situation, and then act based on your interpretation.
 You may also rely on an explicit interpretation given by the interpreter of any circle that is affected by the governance.
 However, in either case, the following additional terms apply:

 #### 4.4.1 INTERPRETER INTERPRETATION TRUMPS